 Let’s look at an example:

-You can see that each offer is related, right?
+You can see that each offer is related.

 As you can see, from your perspective, you are moving your prospect further along the value ladder with intention.

-And, from your prospect’s perspective, it is natural for them to move further along the ladder as more value is being provided that is enticing.
+And, for your prospect, it is natural for them to move further along the ladder as more enticing value is being provided at a higher transformation.

 At every step as they get to know you, like and trust you more and more, the price increases.